 “‘It’s good to be a card-carrying member of the Association for Gravestone Studies,’ Loren writes.
 I agree.
 After half a lifetime of guided and self-guided tours, Loren observes, ‘What I’ve learned from cemeteries is that limestone melts, marble breaks, slate slivers, and sandstone cracks.’
 That is what draws some of us to graveyards.”—Christine Quigley, Quigley’s Cabinet

-The book trailer for Wish You Were Here:
+The book trailer for the first edition of Wish You Were Here: